 Around 3 billion people worldwide cook using biomass fuels like wood, charcoal, and animal dung, which creates household air pollution responsible for about 2.3 million premature deaths each year from diseases such as heart disease, respiratory illnesses, diabetes, and cancer.
 Previous efforts to clean up biomass fuel burning have not sufficiently reduced air pollution or replaced traditional stoves, leading researchers to explore even cleaner alternatives like electric induction cooking.
 This study evaluates whether electric induction stoves can effectively lower household air pollution in Cambodia.
-Using a rigorous, multi-year, cluster-randomized trial in 62 peri-urban villages, the study will: * Develop and test different strategies (such as direct sales, subsidies, and community promotion) to encourage the purchase and regular use of induction stoves. * Measure stove usage with cloud-connected data loggers that record cooking times and energy consumption. * Collect household air pollution data and conduct surveys and interviews with approximately 3,100 households, with a focus on primary cooks.
-The study also includes a comprehensive cost-effectiveness analysis to understand the benefits in terms of health, environmental impact, time savings, and equity, especially for women and girls who primarily prepare food.
-By using established frameworks like (RE-AIM) and Consolidated Framework for Implementation Research (CFIR), the research aims to build a strong evidence base to support the scale-up of clean cooking interventions in Cambodia and other low- and middle-income settings.
+Using a rigorous, multi-year, cluster-randomized trial in 65 peri-urban villages, the study will: * Develop and test different strategies (such as direct sales, subsidies, and community promotion) to encourage the purchase and regular use of induction stoves. * Measure stove usage with cloud-connected data loggers that record cooking times and energy consumption. * Collect household air pollution data and conduct surveys and interviews with approximately 3,100 households, with a focus on primary cooks.
+The study also includes a comprehensive cost-effectiveness analysis to understand the benefits in terms of health, environmental impact, time savings, including impacts on individuals responsible for household cooking or fuel collection.
+By using established frameworks to plan, evaluate, and improve implementation (RE-AIM: Reach, Effectiveness, Adoption, Implementation, and Maintenance; CFIR: Consolidated Framework for Implementation Research), the research aims to build a strong evidence base to support the scale-up of clean cooking interventions in Cambodia and other low- and middle-income settings.

 Study Type